Class 8 & 9

 Welcome to Year 3 Meeting

-Our PE days are Monday (indoor) and Thursday (outdoor).
+Our PE days are Monday (outdoor) and Tuesday (indoor).

 Please tie long hair back and remove any jewellery.